 And if you can’t say No to someone else, it’s going to be much more difficult to get a Yes.
 Sounds counterintuitive, but it’s true.

-And that’s not what an epic business is all about.
 An epic business starts and ends with you, making sure your extraordinariness is displayed to the world and supported by you and by your team (extraordinariness is the E in EPIC).